cobalthq/cobalt-product-public-docs/content/en/Cybersecurity Services/_index.md

 ---

 {{% pageinfo %}}
-Cybersecurity Services provides security testing solutions beyond pentesting as a Service.
+Cybersecurity Services provides security testing solutions beyond Pentesting as a Service.
 Our focus on process execution allows for faster engagements with a centralized view into the health of security programs and a clear path for elevated security posture.
 {{% /pageinfo %}}

 ## Engagements